 We invite PhD students, postdocs and senior academics to apply and want to encourage women researchers to send their proposals in order to reach a gender-balanced representation at the conference.
 Please send your proposal for a paper including information about the applicant (max.
 3’000 characters, preferred file format: PDF) to Thomas Bürgisser (thomas.bürgisser@dodis.ch) until January 15th, 2018.
 All proposals will undergo a peer review process.
 Notification of acceptance will be sent out by May 2018.

 The conference is organized in the course of the SNSF-project «A Global History of Swiss Diplomacy» (www.swiss-diplo.ch), a cooperation between the Institute for European Global Studies of the University of Basel and the research center Diplomatic Documents of Switzerland (www.dodis.ch).
-The conference will be held from August 30th–September 1st, 2018 in Basel and Bern.
+The conference will be held from August 30th–31st, 2018 in Basel.